-An organization’s financial plans should include budgets for operation as well as capital.
+An organization’s financial plans should include budgets samples for operation as well as capital.
 The operating budget is a combination of notable expenses, expected future cost, and forecasted income over the course of a year.
-They provide an overview of the costs of running the business—in other words, the company’s day-to-day expenses and income—which gives you the chance to calculate the estimate profit.
+They provide an overview of the costs of running the business in other words, the company’s day-to-day expenses and income which gives you the chance to calculate the estimate profit.
 You can also see more on Operating Budget in Google Docs.

 Structure of an Operating Budget

 - Sale or Turnover.
-First of all, you must estimate the cost of your products by finding out how much the customer is willing to pay for it.
+First of all, you must sample estimate the cost of your products by finding out how much the customer is willing to pay for it.
 Sale or turnover refers to the money you receive from customers when the make a purchase of a product or service from you.
 You can also see more on simple estimates.

 - Gross Profit.
 This is the difference between the sale and the variable cost and shows how much is money left.
 Focusing on this figure is essential as an insufficiently high gross profit means bad business.

 - Fixed Cost.
 Fixed costs refer to expenses that do not depend on the sales volume.
 If you sell more, it will not usually be bigger; if you sell less, it will not become smaller.
 You can also see more on Operating Budget in Word.

 - Write-Off or Depreciation.
 Investments in a new building or modern technology can depreciate over time, so these expenses should be spread out over several years and not in the first year.
 You can also see more on Operating Budget in PDF.